-28 Apple Watch tips and tricks you should know
+31 Apple Watch tips and tricks you should know

 3. Mute alerts with your palm

-If you have sound enabled on the Watch, you can keep it from annoying the outside world with notification sounds: If it goes off in a place, you'd rather it not, you can cover the display with your hand for three seconds or more to instantly mute any new sounds.
-To turn this on, you'll need to visit the Apple Watch app on your iPhone, then go to My Watch > Sounds & Haptics > Cover to Mute.
+If you have sound enabled on the Watch, you can keep it from annoying the outside world with notification sounds.

+If it goes off in a place you'd rather it didn't, you can cover the display with your hand for three seconds or more to instantly mute any new sounds.
+To enable the setting, you'll need to visit the Apple Watch app on your iPhone, then go to My Watch > Gestures > Cover to Mute.

 4. Hide watch apps

-To hide third-party apps from showing up on your Apple Watch, go into the Apple Watch app on your iPhone and make sure you're in the My Watch section.
+If you don't want all third-party apps to be visible on your Apple Watch, go into the Apple Watch app on your iPhone and make sure you're in the My Watch section.
 Scroll down to the section called Installed on Apple Watch.
-Tap the apps you'd like to delete by toggling to the off position.
-Even though you've removed their Watch interfaces, those apps will remain installed on your iPhone unless you delete them from that device, as well.
+Tap the apps you want to delete and toggle them to the off position.
+Even though you've removed their Watch interfaces, these apps will remain installed on your iPhone unless you delete them from that device too.

 5. Find your iPhone with your Watch

 Can't find your iPhone?
-Don't sweat it — the Apple Watch can help you track it down.
-From your Watch face, swipe up to activate Control Center.
-From here, tap the Ping iPhone button in blue to have it make a noise.
+Fortunately, the Apple Watch can help you track it down.
+On your Apple Watch, tap the side button.
+From here, tap the Ping iPhone button in blue to have it make a noise so you can discover it easily.
+It's even easier to find your iPhone with Apple Watch in watchOS 10.

 6. Quickly access Zoom and VoiceOver

-Want Zoom or VoiceOver to be quickly available on your Watch?
-You can turn on the triple-click Accessibility shortcut to automatically activate either Zoom mode or VoiceOver.
-To do so, visit the Apple Watch app on your iPhone, then go to My Watch > General > Accessibility > Accessibility Shortcut.
-From here, you can choose which you'd like to automatically activate on triple-click.
+If Zoom or VoiceOver are essential features on your iPhone, you can easily make them available on your Apple Watch.
+Turn on the triple-click Accessibility shortcut to automatically activate either Zoom mode or VoiceOver.
+To do so, go to the Apple Watch app on your iPhone, then tap My Watch > Accessibility > Accessibility Shortcut.
+From here, you can choose which you'd like to activate on triple-click automatically.

 7. Take a screenshot

-Want to memorialize that Digital Touch drawing or Activity achievement?
-You can take a screenshot on your Apple Watch by quickly and simultaneously pressing both the side button and Digital Crown.
+Want to take a screenshot of your Activity achievement or simply a fun drawing you've concocted on Digital Touch?
+Simply take a screenshot by quickly and simultaneously pressing both the side button and Digital Crown.

 8. Force Apple Watch to restart

-If your Watch is misbehaving, you can turn it off by pressing and holding the side button until you see the Power Off slider, then drag it across the screen.
-If your Watch is entirely frozen, you can perform a force reboot by holding both the side button and Digital Crown for at least ten seconds, until you see the Apple logo.
+If your Watch is misbehaving, you can turn it off by pressing and holding the side button until you see the emergency commands.
+Tap the power button in the right hand corner then slide the Power Off toggle.
+For a Watch that's entirely frozen, perform a force reboot by holding both the side button and Digital Crown for at least ten seconds until you see the Apple logo.

 9. Save custom watch faces

 Not only can you customize Apple's default Watch faces by using Force Touch on the Watch display, but you can also save customized faces for future use.
-To do so, Force Touch on the Watch display once more, then swipe all the way to the left and tap the New plus button.
-From there, you can customize the new version of your watch face to your liking.
+If that's your intention, Force Touch on the Watch display once more, then swipe all the way to the left and tap the New button.
+You can now customise the new version of your watch face just how you like it.

 To delete a custom watch face, swipe up.